cityofasheville/skillstask/README.md

 ##The Problem

 Asheville City Council has a new initiative to handle graffiti in the city.
-As new initiatives are developed to combat the graffiti issues, the City wants to insure the initiatives are impactful.
+As new initiatives are developed to combat graffiti, the city wants to insure the initiatives are impactful.
 For our part, we would like create a Graffiti Dashboard.
-The dashboard should show anything that helps demonstrate how an initiative is impacting the City.
+The dashboard should show anything that helps demonstrate how an initiative is impacting the city.

 ##Data